 Barbaresco and Nebbiolo

 Barbaresco is slightly smaller than its neighboring winemaking area of Barolo.
 It is made up of three primary communes: Barbaresco, Neive, and Treiso.
 Parts of San Rocco Seno d’Elvio also fall into the designated Barbaresco DOCG production zone.

 While Barbaresco is only roughly 25 km / 15.5 miles from Barolo, the climates are markedly different.
 Barbaresco has a slightly maritime influence with warmer, drier, and more mild conditions.
 Grapes ripen earlier than in Barolo and as such the tannins are softer, making the wines more approachable sooner.

 Barbaresco wines are considered more elegant.
 However, that is a very generalized description.
 The more you taste the more you realize it varies by vineyard, producer, and winemaking style.

 The Roero and Nebbiolo

 Not only do we hear “What is Nebbiolo”, but also “What is the Roero?”
 Well, take note.
-The Roero is a cost effective alternative to Barolo and Barbaresco, something to know as global popularity — and bottles prices – rise.
+The Roero is a cost-effective alternative to Barolo and Barbaresco, something to know as global popularity — and bottle prices – rise.